andrao/planetscale-stream-ts/README.md

 ## Sources

-The _psdb.proto_ and _psdbconnect.proto_ files in the _proto/_ directory have been copied in from the [planetscale/psdb](https://github.com/planetscale/psdb/tree/main/proto-src) repository.
+The _.proto_ files in the _proto/psdb_ directory have been copied in from the [planetscale/psdb](https://github.com/planetscale/psdb/tree/main/proto-src) repository.
+Those in _proto/vitess_ come from [Vitess](https://github.com/vitessio/vitess/tree/main/proto).

-The rest of the _.proto_ files come from the [Vitess](https://github.com/vitessio/vitess/tree/main/proto) project.

 ## Conversion to TypeScript